OCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">

 If you'd like to use high density, need dozens of layers, then use multi-layer FR4 PCB; if want good heat elimination, then metal core PCB will be a good idea; if you need RF board, then consider using Rogers or Telfon; if you are going to solder ceramic Cap, ICs, Resistors on PCB and need a high precision on dimension, low expansion coefficient, high thermal conductivity and high-temperature resistance, excellent erosion and wear resistance, then Ceramic PCB will be best choice.

-you want to design Metal Core PCB, you should know T-Guard for performance by Laird Technolgies, they have excellent design guide for MCPCB, from single layer to double layers, through Multi-layers MCPCB.
+you want to design Metal Core PCB, you should know T-Guard for performance by Best PCB, they have excellent design guide for MCPCB, from single layer to double layers, through Multi-layers MCPCB.
 You can also download it here:

 Step 3 - Send us your request for quote:

-To evaluate your flexible circuit and quote a firm price we need:
+To evaluate your circuit board and quote a firm price we need: